CanyenPalmer/Portfolio/README.md

 ### Lead Analyst – Iconic Care Inc *(June 2025 – Present)*
 - Created financial forecasts identifying **$75,000+** in projected savings using data modeling and visualization.
-- Deployed predictive models and automated workflows to accelerate product readiness and improve decision-making.
+- Deployed predictive models with 90% accuracy and automated workflows to accelerate product readiness/improve decision-making.
 - Automated ordering processes, reducing operational time by **50%**.
 - Designed dashboards that increased procurement efficiency by **37%**.
 - Uncovered **$30,000+** in unpaid CGM patient balances using `Python`.
-- Conducted trend analysis to identify new revenue channels.
+- Conducted trend analysis on 100+ diabetic supplies/solutions to identify new revenue channels.

 ### Billing/Revenue Specialist – Iconic Care Inc *(May 2025 – June 2025)*
 - Developed pricing tables and consignment structures that increased billing success by **65%**.
 - Integrated `eVendor` and drop-shipping into `Brightree`, cutting delivery costs by **30%**.
-- Built product "kits" to reduce cycle time and improve profit margins.
+- Built product "kits" to reduce cycle time by **25%** and improve profit margins.

 ### CEO / Data Scientist – Palmer Projects *(May 2023 – Present)*
 - Collaborate with nonprofit and commercial teams to improve decisions through custom data tools.
 - Build and deploy predictive models aligned with business strategy.
-- Share findings through a public-facing portfolio to support the Data Science community.
+- Share findings through a public website blog to support the Data Science community.

 ---